ome/omero-documentation/omero/developers/scripts/user-guide.rst

       -h, --help          show this help message and exit

     Subcommands:
-      Use /Users/will/Documents/workspace/Omero/dist/bin/omero script <subcommand> -h for more information.
+      Use omero script <subcommand> -h for more information.

       <subcommand>
         demo              Runs a short demo of the scripting system